Bill Grundy: Biography

 The son of a foreman at Gorton Locomotive Works (Gorton Tank), Grundy was born in Manchester in 1923 and educated at the University of Manchester, where he read geology.

 He began his career as a geologist and as a part-time journalist.
 When Granada Television began broadcasting in May 1956, Grundy auditioned for the post of newsreader, which at first he held in tandem with his geological work.
 During his time at Granada, he established himself as a reporter and presenter for the station's regional programming, including People and Places, Northern Newscast, Scene at 6:30 and Granada in the North, alongside such contemporaries as Gay Byrne, Chris Kelly, Michael Parkinson, Mike Scott and Brian Trueman.

 On the night of the assassination of John F. Kennedy, Grundy anchored a late-night news special for the Granada region, alongside Mike Scott, who broke the story on Scene at 6:30 that evening.
 He also fronted Granada's coverage of elections, the main political party conferences and the Trades Union Congress.

 Grundy was also a producer at Granada, working on the long-running history series All Our Yesterdays and early editions of the current affairs programme World in Action.

 In 1967, he produced a children's drama series, The Flower of Gloster (1967).
 The serial, about four youngsters who take a narrow boat from North Wales to London, was broadcast as a 13-part weekly series.
 Based on a 1911 book of the same name by E. Temple Thurston, it was Granada TV's first venture into colour.
 Grundy also wrote a book of the same name, basically an updated version of Thurston's original.

 As well as writing a regular column for Punch magazine, Grundy played himself in the 1974 film version of Man About the House, and hosted the Today show in London, after moving from Granada to Thames.
 In 1975, he presented an educational programme called The Land for Independent Television's schools and colleges programming.

 The Today incident

+Background

 Queen were booked for the Today show of 1 December 1976, but they cancelled their appearance at the last minute due to vocalist Freddie Mercury needing emergency dental surgery.
 They were replaced by the punk band the Sex Pistols, appearing at short notice accompanied by their entourage.
 The show was broadcast live and uncensored on weekdays in the early evening, a time when spoken obscenities were forbidden.